Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-We now switch our focus to lattices of beams.
-We study the same configurations used for the rod case, but the lattice bonds are now modeled as Timoshenko beams (4 beam elements per bond).
-The Timoshenko model is robust against a wide spectrum of the slenderness ratios $\beta=h/L$, capturing with high degree of accuracy even the behavior of thick beams (above $\beta=1/5$) for which the shear deformability is not negligible~\cite{Phani_2006}.
-However, since our configurations feature extremely re-entrant angles, excessively large $\beta$ values are unrealistic, as the clamps would morph into platelets that would challenge the validity of a beam model.
-Therefore, in this study, we will focus on slender beams ($\beta=1/10$ in our calculations).
+We now switch our focus to lattices of beams, in which the bonds are discretized with Timoshenko beam elements.
+The Timoshenko model is robust against a wide spectrum of $\beta=h/L$, including the limit of thick, shear-deformable beams (e.g., $\beta > 1/5$)~\cite{Phani_2006}.
+However, since our configurations feature extremely re-entrant angles, excessive $\beta$ values would be unrealistic, as the clamps would morph into platelets, challenging the validity of a beam model.
+Therefore, we will focus on slender beams ($\beta=1/10$ here).

 The band diagrams for $\bar{\theta} \in [70^o \,\, 110^o]$ are shown in Fig.~\ref{BG_Beams_1over10}.
-The frequency is normalized by the first natural frequency of a simply-supported beam of length $L$ $\omega_{0B}=\pi^2/L^2\sqrt{E I/\rho A}$, where $A$ and $I$ are the cross-sectional area and second moment of area.
+The frequency is normalized by the first natural frequency of a simply-supported beam of length $L$: $\omega_{0B}=\pi^2/L^2\sqrt{E I/\rho A}$, where $A$ and $I$ are the cross-sectional area and second moment of area.
 Interestingly, the band diagrams of dual pairs are no longer identical, with differences that grow when we move away from the critical angle.
-In the SI, we show that these differences become more pronounced as $\beta$ increases.
-The equivalent elastic moduli are shown in Fig.~\ref{Moduli_Beams_1over10}.
-We see that bending mechanisms and clamp-like connections cause appreciable deviations from the properties of ideal lattices.
-While $G^*$ is still almost constant for all $\bar{\theta}$, $K^*$, while remaining significantly smaller than $G^*$, is no longer negligible.
-Similarly, $\nu^*$ deviates from -1, albeit remaining in the deep auxetic regime.
+In the SM, we show that these differences become more pronounced as $\beta$ increases and we depart from ideal lattice conditions.
+This result implies that the availability of matching phonon spectra does not merely depend on geometry but also on the specific mechanisms of deformation that the unit cell supports.
+While \textit{geometric duality} can be obtained by mere twisting, the emergence of \textit{functional duality} depends on other factors and is not automatically guaranteed.
+The effective moduli are plotted in Fig.~\ref{Moduli_Beams_1over10}.
+We observe appreciable differences from the rods case.
+While $G^*$ is still almost constant, $K^*$ remains smaller than $G^*$ but is no longer negligible, and $\nu^*$ deviates from -1, albeit remaining in the deep auxetic regime.
 Moreover, the property landscape is no longer symmetric about the duality boundary.